oct16/TimeCat/articles/quick-start.md

     autoplay: boolean // autoplay when data loaded
     heatPoints: boolean // show heatPoints in progress bar, default is false
-    timeMod: 'recordingTime' | 'durationTime' // default is durationTime }
+    timeMod: 'recordingTime' | 'durationTime' // default is durationTime
+    fastForward: number[] // present the fast-forward speeds in progress bar, default is [4,16] }

 const player = new Player(Partial<ReplayOptions>)